 At a certain point, stewardship becomes more than simply donating money or volunteering some time.
 We begin to recognize gifts as coming from God, and want to share them in love of God and neighbor.

 Stories of Stewardship

-What does being a good steward mean to you?
+What does being a good steward of your time, talent, treasure and faith mean to you?
 How do you share your God-given gifts with your parish community?
 Why is it important to you?
 Find out the answers to these questions directly from our parishioners in their Stories of Stewardship.